fennel-ai/client/docs/pages/architecture/privacy-security.md

 Fennel uses industry best-practices for data security:

 * All data is encrypted in transit and at rest
-* Secure strorage of user-provided secrets in secrete stores or encrypted disks
+* Secure storage of user-provided secrets in secrete stores or encrypted disks
 * All inter-server communication happens over TLS
 * Authentication and TLS for client-server requests